 In the UK, currently, we conduct testing in different locations, depending upon the needs of the project.
 For some medical devices, taking home haemodialysis as an example, it is better to test in a real home use environment, rather than a lab environment, so we have carried out testing in a patient’s home.
 We have also conducted testing at client facilities (for example, many clients have demonstration labs that simulate the clinical environment), market research centres, and hospital simulation labs.
 We find locations that ensure we can recruit the required number of test participants, ideally near our client and participants, so that they have the option of observing evaluation sessions.

-Do you provide guidance on other regulatory jurisdictions, aside from the FDA and EU?
+Do you provide guidance on other regulatory jurisdictions, aside from the UK, EU and FDA?